01 of 53

 What About Rocky Point?

 Rocky Point (Puerto Peñasco), Mexico is the closest real beach to Phoenix.
 Residents of Arizona drive over the border to get to Rocky Point beaches, fishing, seafood and relaxation.
-Keep in mind that even though Rocky Point is close enough to stop by for the weekend, it is still another country with their own customs and laws.
+Keep in mind that even though Rocky Point is close enough to stop by for the weekend, it is still in another country, with its own customs and laws.
 Before you go, make sure you know what documentation is required for you to return to the U.S. and what kind of insurance you need for your vehicle.
 These and other tips and information can be found in my photo tour about going to Rocky Point.

 The following responses were submitted over a period of eight years.
 I have presented the ones that appear to be the most instructive to assist you in deciding whether or not Rocky Point should be on your destination list.
 I have not verified any of the anecdotes submitted.
 I may have done some minor editing if the response wandered off topic, or where a specific business was being promoted, or for grammar/spelling.
-I am no... longer accepting submissions on this topic.
+I am... no longer accepting submissions on this topic.

 Note: The U.S. State Department issues travel advisories for U.S. citizens traveling to other countries, and Mexico often ends up on that list.
 Check here for current warnings.
 Puerto Peñasco is located in the Mexican state of Sonora.